The Vibe Shift and the Wealth Effect

 What to do?

-But the troubles are far deeper.
-The bloat in government payrolls has been unchecked for generations, to the point that only a reported 5 percent of government employees actually go into the office.
+But the troubles go far deeper.
+The bloat in government payrolls has been unchecked for generations, to the point where only a reported 5 percent of government employees actually go into the office.
 While I’m not privy to the average day of a government worker lucky enough to have such a gig, it is reasonable to assume that such talent could be far better deployed in private sector employment.

-The United States could follow a similar path but the Trump administration must act extremely quickly.
+The United States could follow a similar path, but the Trump administration must act extremely quickly.

 Forgive a slight foray into economic theory.
 There are two paths that a shift in economic trajectories can take.
 The first is an “income effect.”
 That happens when people have either more or less money and adjust spending and resource allocation on that basis alone.
 This is all about accounting in real time: more resources, more spending; fewer resources, less spending.

 The wealth effect cannot be modeled.
 It cannot be fully anticipated.
 It cannot be mapped and calculated according to normal accounting standards.
-The wealth effect is a form of magic: it draws upon a genuine confidence that the future will be vastly better than the present.
+The wealth effect is a form of magic: It draws upon a genuine confidence that the future will be vastly better than the present.
 The wealth effect can mitigate every storm cloud.
 It can boost investment, increase innovation, reduce inflation, and even balance the budget.

 The wealth effect is the great unknown.
 But it can be unleashed by a regime that truly trusts the people with freedom and has the courage and boldness to dismantle the machinery that is currently holding back the visions and aspirations of a people clamoring for genuine economic opportunity.